Aircloak/aircloak/user_guides/source/installation.md

 #### Table sample rate (only for MongoDb)

 For MongoDb database, every table is initially scanned to determine the table schema.
-This can take a long time for larger tables, which might lead to increased cloak startup time.
-In this case, you can instruct cloak to analyze only a fraction of table data by providing the `sample_rate` option:
+This can take a long time for larger tables, which might lead to increased cloak startup times.
+You can instruct the cloak to analyze only a fraction of the data in the MongoDb collection by providing the `sample_rate` option:

 ```
 "tables": {